Aniwylle/Aniwylle/README.md

 </h3>

 <div align="center">
-I'm Diana.
+I'm <a href="https://aniwylle.github.io/portfolio/" target="_blank"> Diana</a>.
 I'm an IT student specializing in programming at the ITHUB SPB College.
 I have been studying programming for three years.
 </div>

 <p align="center">